 By the time the 1020 was released, Nokia was rapidly losing its market share to Android and iOS-based phones.
 Although the Windows Phone operating system on the 1020 was an improvement on the discontinued Symbian OS, the lack of app support and development affected popularity.
 However, the many innovations that Nokia introduced to smartphone camera technology helped to make camera specs one of the main motivational drivers behind new phone purchases and upgrades.

-With the demise of Symbian and the crappiness of Windows Phone OS, I made the switched to Android.
-It features the root access modification abilities of the former, but also a level of app support that the latter could not match.
+With the demise of Symbian and the crappiness of Windows Phone OS, I made the switch to Android.
+It features the root access modification abilities of Symbian, but also a level of app support that WP could not match.
+An added bonus is Android is open source.
+This allows full kernel modifications which makes it possible alter apps (including 3rd party apps) and their resources (basically hacking, but not the Piers Morgan type of hacking).
+This prompted me to learn about malicious code, or digital virology 😁

 Even though smartphone photography has its limitations, these phones, particularly the Nokia ones made transitioning to a DSLR so much easier.